jangelcode/NBASeasonTrackerDup/README.md

 ## About This Project

-The NBA Season Tracker is currently being hosted on Heroku and is accessible at [https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/](https://nbawebapp-prod-8d3ec9ee7b0e.herokuapp.com/).
-The application is monitored using Librato to ensure performance and uptime.
+The NBA Season Tracker is currently being hosted on Heroku and is actively accessible and updated.

 ## Features